Graduate of Longwood University in Virginia. Part-time sports journalist covering…

 Here are some of the common procedures:

-Although safe and effective, laser therapy can only be used with certain types of glaucoma.
+Although safe and effective, laser therapy can only be used with certain types of it.
 It’s most commonly used for open angle glaucoma (x).

 In some severe cases, your doctor may directly drain your eye to keep pressure from building up.
 This procedure is often necessary if eye drops are ineffective and your doctor is concerned that fluid buildup could damage your eyes (x).